Fidel876/Emotion-Detection-TCS/README.md

 ## 👨‍💻 Author

 **Fidel M**
-Artificial Intelligence & Data Science Student
+Artificial Intelligence & Data Science

 ---

-## 📜 License

-This project is for academic and educational purposes.

----

 ## ⭐ Acknowledgement

-Developed as part of academic/internship learning to demonstrate practical implementation of Natural Language Processing and Deep Learning.
+Developed as part of internship/academic learning to demonstrate practical implementation of NLP and Deep Learning.